mathieu7an/sedInterFoam/README.md

 --------
 A three-dimensional two-phase flow solver with resolution of a free surface, sedInterFoam, has been developed for sediment transport applications.
 The solver is extended from sedFoam, itself extended from twoPhaseEulerFoam available in the 2.1.0 release of the open-source CFD (computational fluid dynamics) toolbox OpenFOAM.

+waves2Foam library needs to be installed to compile sedInterFoam

 Installation
 ------------